hepplerj/Dissertation/ch2.dissertation.Heppler.md

 Advertisements for subdivisions often highlighted the natural surroundings as a way to entice prospective homebuyers.
-Yet often the "natural" environment --- often, in this case, meaning orchards and farmland --- were quickly giving way to suburban housing developments.
+Yet often the "natural" environment---often, in this case, meaning orchards and farmland---were quickly giving way to suburban housing developments.
 It was not uncommon for a new homeowner, enticed by the idea of a countryside home, to suddenly be in the midst of sprawling subdivisions in only a few years.

-![Subdivisions
-among the orchards.
+![Subdivisions among the orchards.
 Planning for Growth: A Report on the Status of City and County Planning in California (Sacramento: Assembly of the State of California, 1955), 42.](figures/subdivision_orchards.png)

 The very location of annexations and subdivisions ignored potential environmental issues, or introduced new problems the city failed to